PhaedrusOne/liftoff-assignments/P2-Project_Outline/README.md

 ### Overview
 Include overview here
 My Company will sell products on a Ecommerce site.
 User can buy products from the comfort of home.
 Multiple payment options and cheaper products vs. big box store products also more choices and larger inventory.
-Users will able to shop in a safe and secure website where their info will be protected.
+Users will be able to shop in a safe and secure website where their info will be protected.

 ### Features